claygiffin/100-coaches-site/src/pages/index.md

   text: >-
     Members of 100 Coaches are an elite group of leaders, thinkers, and coaches committed to achieving positive lasting change.
-  title: Our Members
+  headline: Our Members
 consultancy:
   linkText: Get Started
   text: >-
     Selected by Marshall Goldsmith, 100 Coaches offers a collection of the best executive coaches in the world.
 We help successful leaders reach their full potential using a variety of coaching methods.
-  title: Work With Us
+  headline: Work With Us
 ---